connectrpc/examples-es/README.md

 # connect-web-integration
-Connect Web Integration tests the integration of connect-web in various JS frameworks and tooling
+Connect Web Integration tests the integration of Connect-Web in various JS frameworks and tooling

-Each of the below main frameworks have three separate projects underneath all integrating with the ELIZA Connect demo.

-- eliza     (plain JavaScript)
-- eliza-ts  (TypeScript)

-In addition to the above, the `react` directory contains a  `bespoke` project which was pieced together with different technologies.
-Technologies used for each are specified in the directory's README.
+All projects test Connect-Web against the Eliza demo running at demo.connect.build.

+## Pre-requisites

+Before running any example project, make sure you have [Buf](https://docs.buf.build/installation) installed.

-## Frameworks
+## Projects

 ### React

+All sample projects underneath the `React` directory use React as the framework.
+Each is divided by the various tooling differences the related projects were constructed with:

+* cra - Built with Create React App and all associated defaults.
+* parcel - Built from scratch with Parcel as the bundler
+* rollup - Built from scratch with Rollup as the bundler.
+* yarn3-unplugged - Built from scratch with Yarn 3 in unplugged mode.
+* yarn3 - Built from scratch with Yarn 3 and PnP mode.

+Each project also uses various tools for testing, linting, etc.  These variances are noted in each project README.

+### React Native

-The React applications were created with `create-react-app` and all suggested defaults.
+The React Native application was built with the Expo CLI and all suggested defaults.

-- Technologies used
-    - Bundler: Webpack
-    - Package Manager:  npm
-    - Testing:  Jest

-- Issues
-    - When using TypeScript with Webpack, you will need the [resolve-typescript-plugin](https://github.com/softwareventures/resolve-typescript-plugin)

 ### Remix

-The Remix applications were created with `npx create-remix@latest` and all suggested defaults.
+The Remix application was created with `npx create-remix@latest` and all suggested defaults.

-- Technologies used
-    - Bundler: Remix Compiler (ESBuild)
-    - Package Manager:  pnpm

 ### Svelte

-The Svelte applications were created with `npm create svelte <app name>` and all suggested defaults.
+The Svelte application was created with `npm create svelte <app name>` and all suggested defaults.

-- Technologies used
-    - Bundler: Vite
-    - Package Manager:  npm
-    - Testing:  Playwright

 ### Vue

-The Vue applications were created with `npm init vue@latest` and all suggested defaults.
+The Vue application was created with `npm init vue@latest` and all suggested defaults.

-- Technologies used
-    - Bundler: Vite
-    - Package Manager:  npm
-    - Testing:  Cypress

-## Overall Notes
-- When using a TypeScript project, the `buf.gen.yaml` file should be configured with `opt: target=ts`